orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 We first define a helper function `flatten`, which goes through the array of children and adds each node of the tree therein to a flat array.
-Then we sort it, based on an id field in ascending order.
+Then we sort it based on an id field in ascending order.
 If you pass in `flat = false`, you'll still get the old behavior.